chsuan0615/chsuan0615/README.md

 # Hi there 👋

-I am a university student majoring in artificial intelligence.
+I'm a university student majoring in artificial intelligence.
-I am interested in data science and medical AI.
+I'm interested in data science and medical AI.